Grad Student Resources

 Communicate!

-Are you are falling behind in your assignments, having trouble with technology, failing exams, or missing class?
+Are you falling behind in your assignments, having trouble with technology, failing exams, or missing class?
 Immediately reach out to your professors and advisor.
 Let them know early before you miss too much work.
 They will suggest some strategies for success.
 Know that you are not alone.

 Make a plan!